apollographql/apollo/docs/source/platform/client-awareness.md

 });
 ```

-### Client Setup
+### Client

+The client or consumer of the GraphQL api is responsible for including the
-In the client bundle, we need to add client information to the extensions
+information in a way that the server understands.In this case, we add the
-field.
-We do this by defining a custom `ApolloLink`:
+client name and version to the `extensions` field.
+We do this by defining a
+custom `ApolloLink`:

 ```js 8-11
 import { ApolloClient } from 'apollo-client';